FindMySchool LogoFindMySchool

 Yes.
 Guiseley was rated Good in all areas by Ofsted in November 2024, following an inspection on 5 November 2024.
 The school recovered from Requires Improvement (2017) to Good (2019) and has maintained that rating.
 Inspectors specifically praised the curriculum as "well designed and ambitious" and noted high standards of behaviour.
 Results place the school in the middle tier in England, which is respectable for a comprehensive intake.
 The school's breadth, particularly in the arts, is a genuine strength.

-At GCSE (2024), Guiseley achieved an average Attainment 8 score of 49.4 (England average 45.9).
-About 23% of grades were 9-7 compared to 54% in England.
-Progress 8 was -0.03, indicating pupils make progress in line with the England average from their starting points.
-The school ranks 1753rd in England (FindMySchool ranking), placing it in the national typical tier (middle 35%).
-At A-level (2024), 54% achieved A*-B, slightly above the England average of 47%.
-The school ranks 849th in England (FindMySchool ranking) for A-level performance.
+At GCSE, Guiseley has an Attainment 8 score of 49.6 and Progress 8 of -0.04, indicating pupils make progress broadly in line with the England average from their starting points.
+52.3% achieved grade 5 or above in English and mathematics.
+The school ranks 1,781st in England academically (FindMySchool ranking), placing it in the national typical tier.
+At A-level, 40% achieved A*-B, and the school ranks 1,348th in England academically for A-level performance.

 The new Sports Hall (opened 2023) has four courts marked for badminton, basketball, and netball, plus four cricket nets.
 An artificial grass pitch (completed January 2025) is used for football and rugby.
 Natural grass pitches support PE and fixtures.
 Sports teams compete in local and regional leagues.
 The school's Pro Elite Academy partnership offers girls elite-level football training alongside sixth-form studies.
 Swimming was highlighted in recent news as reaching national level.
 PE is mandatory, and sports leadership qualifications are available.